 News - Autumn 2021

-News here includes a new Ecopsychology UK discussion group, a save the date for the 2022 Edge of the Wild gathering and a suggestion to 'save the date' for some online connection 22nd - 25 July 2021 - see below.
-There's also CONFER's new online webinars, a 'Towards a new way of being with plants' online June conference, and a new book from Mary-Jayne Rust, founder of this website and elder of this community.
+News here includes a new Ecopsychology UK discussion group, a save the date for the 2022 Edge of the Wild gathering - see below.
+There's also CONFER's new online webinars, and a new-ish book from Mary-Jayne Rust, founder of this website and elder of this community.

 New live webinar series from CONFER: Eco-psychotherapy: Reclaiming our indigenous relationship with nature.
 Monday 12 April – 18 October 2021 – A Live Webinar Series - full info.

 These webinars have emerged out of the postponement of the 2021 Diploma ‘Eco Psychotherapy and the Emerging Adolescent Mind’ to 2022, due to ongoing Covid restrictions.
 It is impossible to ignore the impact of the environmental crisis we are currently facing.
 It is now unequivocally clear the contemporary, industrial model for social development not only has had a fatal impact on many ecosystems of the earth but also a detrimental effect on human mental health and psychological well-being.
 With Bayo Akomolafe, Nora Bateson, Michael Boyle, Karen Carberry, Tom Cheetham, Roger Duncan, David Key, Meredith Little, Graham Music, Robert Romanyshyn, Arne Rubinstein, Sue Stuart-Smith.